Resolution Management Conference in Arizona

 If evidence is presented on an issue, you need to ensure you have sufficient time to present that evidence.
 If the judge has not provided you with enough time to present your evidence during the conference, you should file a request for additional time prior to the conference.

 You should be prepared to discuss the issues in your case, your proposed solution to those issues, and the reasons supporting your position when you attend the hearing.
 You will also be required to complete a Resolution Management Conference Statement well prior to the hearing.
 You will outline the issues in your case and include your position on how those issues should be resolved.

 Some people and their divorce attorneys are not prepared when they attend a Resolution Management Conference; which is unfortunate because this is likely the first hearing where you may be able to influence the judge that your position on a contested issue is the more reasonable option in your divorce.

-This is important because some judges may tell your spouse that he or she believes your issue is more reasonable and may be able to convince your soon to be ex that he or she should consider accepting your offer or face a possible award of attorney fees in your case.
+It is important to be prepared for your Resolution Management Conference because some judges may tell your spouse that he or she believes your issue is more reasonable and may be able to convince your soon to be ex that he or she should consider accepting your offer or face a possible award of attorney fees in your case.

 Call us at (480)305-8300 to schedule your personalized consultation with one of our Phoenix and Scottsdale Arizona divorce attorneys to discuss your upcoming Resolution Management Conference.